benjystanton/benjystanton.github.io/src/posts/2019-12-18-making-data-tables-more-accessible.md

 last_modified_at: 16 October 2020
 ---

-<p class="lede">For data tables to be accessible, I like to take care of the graphic design, content design and mark-up.
+<p>For data tables to be accessible, I like to take care of the graphic design, content design and mark-up.
 These three things work together to improve the way users able to find, use and understand the data.
 Last updated on {{ last_modified_at }}.</p>

 Whilst working at Office for National Statistics (ONS) I worked with my content design colleagues [Laura](https://twitter.com/Lozza119) and [Paul](https://twitter.com/itspaulmcgroovy) to improve our tables.